 Despite the moralistic tone of debate, this dynamic is no-one's fault; it is inherent in the growth of complex systems and an indicator the next level of effectiveness may be just-around-the corner.

-Systems theory tells us that, as the complexity in systems increases a bifurcation point is reached: the response/feedback mechanisms either grow to match the change, or; they break-down to their smallest viable unit.
-From a personal perspective it’s like trying to get all my devices syncing properly, I tend to ignore all but the one I use the most.
+As the complexity in systems increases, the response/feedback mechanisms bifurcate: they grow to match the change, or; they break-down to their smallest viable unit.
+To use a personal example: if I can't get all my devices syncing properly, I tend to ignore all but the one I use the most.
+In a bureaucratic sense, that's called a silo.

 We are at a critical point in the evolution of our public institutions: we either follow the blue arrow UP the chart of effectiveness, or we watch our public institutions break-down into ever more deeply entrenched silos as they struggle to grapple with ever smaller parts of the whole.